jonathaneunice/intspan/README.rst

     set([96, 1, 2, 3, 97, 14, 93, 92, 29, 94, 95])

-While they all indicate the same values, ``intspan`` is more compact.
-And it better divulges the contiguous nature of segments of the collection, making it easier for humans to quickly determine the "shape" of the data and ascertain "what's missing?"
+While they all indicate the same values, ``intspan`` output is much more compact and comprehensible.
+It better divulges the contiguous nature of segments of the collection, making it easier for humans to quickly determine the "shape" of the data and ascertain "what's missing?"

 When iterating, ``pop()``-ing an item, or converting to a list, ``intspan`` behaves as if it were an ordered--in fact, sorted--collection.
 A key